 Pain can make you tired, anxious, depressed and grumpy.
 This can make the pain even worse, making you fall into a downward spiral.
 Be kind to yourself.

 Living with pain is not easy and you can be your own worst enemy by being stubborn, not pacing your activities every day and not accepting your limitations.

-Some people find it useful to get help from a counsellor, psychologist or hypnotherapist to discover how to deal with their emotions in relation to their pain.
+Some people find it useful to get help from a psychologist or hypnotherapist to discover how to deal with their emotions in relation to their pain.

 Shift your attention on to something else so the pain is not the only thing on your mind.
 Get stuck into an activity that you enjoy or find stimulating.
 Many hobbies, like photography, sewing or knitting, are possible even when your mobility is restricted.

 It can help to talk to someone else who has experienced similar pain themselves and understands what you're going through.

 The healthtalk.org website also has videos of other people's experiences of pain.